ebuntaran/pic16b-mnist-demo/README.md

   - For Authentication, select "Allow unauthenticated invocations".
   - If everything goes smoothly, your service should run at some url that looks like https://mnist-[...]-wn.a.run.app/.
 You will have to wait several minutes for your app to be built first.

-8. You can update your app by pushing to the `main` branch on GitHub.
+7. You can update your app by pushing to the `main` branch on GitHub.

 **FAQ**: If you see trigger failed error, you might have missed enabling IAM API.
 You can go enable it, then trigger the build again by pushing something to the repository.

 **FAQ**: Can I change the weird url?
 Looks like you can but it's a lot more involved than I initially thought: https://cloud.google.com/run/docs/mapping-custom-domains

 **FAQ**: You can deploy multiple times in the same project.
 You can delete the deployed app from the "Services" tab of the "Cloud Run" menu.
-But there's a quota for the number of projects so be careful.
+Keep your eyes on Billing tab every several days, and try to avoid overcharges -- it often won't be a major issue for lightweight apps, but things can happen.

 ## What you should look for in the website